 - Temporary replacement contract: This must specify the worker replaced and the reason for the replacement

-These may be agreed with workers aged over 16 and under 21 who lack the qualifications required to draw up a work experience contract.
+These are possible workers over 16 and under 21 who lack the qualifications necessary to draw up a work experience contract.

 Some groups may be employed under the terms of a training agreement even though they are over the age limit.
 This contract must run for at least six months but cannot be longer than two years.